symfony/symfony-docs/doctrine.rst

 You'll provide this mapping information in the form of "metadata", a collection of rules that tells Doctrine exactly how the ``Product`` class and its properties should be *mapped* to a specific database table.
-This metadata can be specified in a number of different formats, including YAML, XML or directly inside the ``Product`` class via DocBlock annotations:
+This metadata can be specified in a number of different formats, including XML, or directly inside the ``Product`` class via DocBlock annotations:

 .. configuration-block::